scriptPilot/app-framework/DOCUMENTATION.md

   - `npm run xcode` to deploy static files as iOS Xcode project
   - `npm run studio` to deploy static files as Android Studio project

   For rollback, add ` -- --version x.y.z` parameter to any deployment command.
-The version snapshot must exist in the snapshots folder.

 - Backup
   - `npm run backup` to create a snapshot of the Firebase database and user list
   - `npm run snapshot` to create a snapshot of your project folder

 ## Vue hooks

+These hooks you can use in your app and page components.

 - `$root.title` - App title
 - `$root.theme` - Active theme (*ios* or *material*)